 Conducting.
-Students should begin passing elements for the conducting application while taking Advanced Conducting (see note below).
+Students may make application for the conducting area of study during the classes, Advanced Conducting or Private Conducting.
 Details of the audition requirements may be found in the Music Student Handbook.

 Church Music Education.
 The student must write a brief summary of church music education study and experience.
-In addition, the student will propose several topics for the culminating project or thesis.
+In addition, the student will propose several topics for a culminating project.